Cking197/movieShowTimeDisplay/README.md

 # Movie Showtimes Console Display (SerpAPI)

 A console-based display board for movie showtimes using SerpAPI search results.
-Similar to the LA Metro display, it cycles through a list of theaters you provide and shows current movie showtimes.
+Currently console only, it cycles through a list of theaters you provide and shows current movie showtimes.

 ## Features